 Study hours (also known as work hours) are estimates because you might spend much more time on a course you are not so familiar with and maybe way less on another course, which is exactly in your field of interest and expertise.

-What are your Weaknesses?
+What are Your Weaknesses?

 To properly answer this dreaded interview question, remember: Focus on being self-aware, honest, and dedicated to improvement.
-If you’ve got these three qualities, your weakness won’t ruin your chances of landing the residence permit for studies.
+So, If you’ve got these three qualities, your weakness won’t ruin your chances of landing the residence permit for studies.
 Try to reflect on your real weaknesses and what you’re doing to improve.

 See what will Bachelor’s degree candidate answer, a weakness question.
 For master’s students, the answer might be different.

-What will you do besides study?
+What will you do Besides Study?

 The answer should focus on extracurricular activities.
 It’s Purely based on Individual preferences.